-Enterprise Fund - Accounts for the operation of the College's campus store, food service, printing and entrepreneur departments.
+Enterprise Fund - Accounted for the operation of the College's campus store, food service, printing and entrepreneur departments.
+All of these departments were transferred to the Auxiliary Fund during 2020-21.

 ASLBCC, Clubs and Workforce Agency Fund - Accounts for the activities of the student government, clubs and workforce programs.